Minor: Geology (GEOL), Minor

 - Environmental Geologist

 - Petroleum Geologist

 Finish in Four

-The minor in Geography provides students with an opportunity to explore topics of interest from an international and geographic perspective, and is an excellent complement to a variety of degree programs such as Political Science, Sociology, Natural Resource and Environmental Management, International Business, Global Studies, History, Economics, and Geology, among others.
+The minor in Geology provides you with an opportunity to explore topics of interest that include physical geology, evolution of the earth, practical mineralog, igneous and mataporpic petrology.
 The minor is designed to be completed in conjunction with general education degree requirements.

 For minor requirements, please visit the Office of Registrar.

 Scholarships are available for prospective freshmen, transfer students, current students and continuing students through the University, College of Arts and Sciences, and respective Departments.

 When you complete the OSU admission application, you are automatically considered for the University Level scholarships.

 Students are eligible for College Level scholarships within the College of Arts and Sciences after completing 12 hours at OSU.
 Some exceptions may apply.
 See specific scholarships for criteria.

 The Boone Pickens School of Geology offers Departmental Level scholarships for eligible students.